-- 1) The school's Governing Board and Administration have a very well defined policy on possession and use of cell phones while present any time on the school's campus and/or school sponsored events.
+- The school's Governing Board and Administration have a very well defined policy on possession and use of cell phones while present any time on the school's campus and/or school sponsored events.
 Due to the changing challenges of communications and school safety, the Lutz Prep Administration fully understands the necessity for students, faculty and staff to have on their person, during the school and work day, cell phones.
 Because cell phone usage disrupts the normal instructional day, Administration shall require restraint from cell phone usage. - 2) Phones should be off and in backpacks while on campus.
 If seen, teachers will confiscate the phone immediately.
 Parent must pick up phone after carline.
 While on school campus, cell phones and other electronic devices are not to be activated or used in any manner unless use is directed by a teacher for educational purposes.
 Any cell phone usage while on Lutz Prep's campus must be approved by Lutz Prep staff.
-This includes no picture taking with camera phones or text messaging. - 3) Disciplinary actions for violation of personal electronic devices/cell phone includes but is not limited to: - a) First Violation warning - b) Second Violation written warning and lunch detention - c) Third Violation ISS & phone is dropped off at the front desk upon arrival and picked up after school - d) Fourth Violation OSS and student is no longer allowed to bring a phone on campus - 4) Sending or displaying messages or pictures that are offensive via any electronic device is strictly prohibited. - 5) Should a student need to utilize a phone for school related business, access to a Lutz Prep phone will be provided in the main office by authorization of the school Director or designee. - 6) Students are strictly prohibited from using school phones located in classrooms or other Lutz Prep areas outside of the main office.
-Employees are strictly prohibited from allowing student usage of their classroom or cell phone without authorization from the Director or designee.
+This includes no picture taking with camera phones or text messaging. - 3) Disciplinary actions for violation of personal electronic devices/cell phone includes but is not limited to: - a) First Violation warning - b) Second Violation written warning and lunch detention - c) Third Violation ISS & phone is dropped off at the front desk upon arrival and picked up after school - d) Fourth Violation OSS and student is no longer allowed to bring a phone on campus - 4) Sending or displaying messages or pictures that are offensive via any electronic device is strictly prohibited. - 5) Should a student need to utilize a phone for school related business, access to a Lutz Prep phone will be provided in the main office by authorization of the school Director or designee. - 6) Students are strictly prohibited from using school phones located in classrooms or other Lutz Prep areas outside of the main office unless specific permission is granted by the LP teacher and/or staff member.
+Employees are strictly prohibited from allowing student usage of their classroom or cell phone without authorization from the Director or designee (examples for permission include leadership roles, calling a parent, etc.).